CPUNexus/Tridora-CPU-mirror/README.md

 - most parts of the operating system are contained in the program image
 - file system is very primitive: only contiguous blocks, no subdirectories
 - simple shell reminiscent of TP3.0, edit, compile, run programs

+## Building the FPGA bitstream
+- install Vivado (tested with 2024.1)
+- install the package from your board in Vivado (Tools -> Vivado Store -> Boards)
+- run the project creation script in Vivado (Tools -> Run TCL Script -> open "tridoracpu.tcl" in the **rtl/arty-a7 directory**)
+- run synthesis, implementation and bitstream generation (Flow -> Generate Bitstream)
+- program your device (Flow -> Open Hardware Manager), the bitstream file should be in **rtl/arty-a7/tridoracpu.runs/impl_1**
+- the bitstream file for (temporarily) programming your device is named **top.bit**, the file for flashing your device is named **top.bin**